ChilliCream/graphql-platform/website/src/docs/hotchocolate/defining-a-schema/operations.md

 # Subscription

-The subscription type in GraphQL is used to add real-time capabilities to your applications.
+The subscription type in GraphQL is used to add real-time capabilities to our applications.
 Clients can subscribe to events and receive the event data in real-time, as soon as the server publishes it.

 Subscribing to an event is like writing a standard query.
 The only difference is the operation keyword and that we are only allowed to have one root field.